Quarterly Bond Market Outlook

 Short-term Active Core Strategies

-Moving slightly up the curve from ultra-short money market exposures into the 1-3 year duration band still provides stability.
-Like ultra-short T-Bills, 1-3 year US Treasurys have a negative correlation to equities and credit.17
+Moving slightly up the curve from ultra-short money market exposures into the 1-3 year duration bands still provides stability.
+Like ultra-short T-Bills, 1-3 year US Treasurys have a negative correlation to equities and credit.15

 An actively managed short-duration strategy may be able to enhance income and total return potential, given that the wider opportunity set can include securitized credits.
-A yield for a portfolio of 1-3 year US Treasurys can be enhanced by adding under 3-year duration investment-grade credit, high yield credit, and MBS while still retaining a low rate risk profile (Figure 2).
+A yield for a portfolio of 1-3 year US Treasurys can be enhanced by adding under 3-year duration investment-grade credit, high yield credit, emerging market debt, and mortgage-backed securities, while retaining a low rate risk profile.

 Implementation Idea